Union Berlin slumps to heavy loss; Bayern top of Bundesliga - WHIZ News

 Freiburg moved second with a 2-0 win at home over Cologne in Sunday’s late game.
 Second-half goals from Jeong Woo-yeong and Michael Gregoritsch ensured Freiburg became Bayern’s closest challenger with Union dropping to third, two points behind 10-time defending champion Bayern.

-Some Freiburg fans displayed a banner saying “Boycott Qatar 2022” during the game, continuing widespread protests across the Bundesliga against the upcoming World Cup over human rights abuses in Qatar.
+Some Freiburg fans displayed a banner saying “Boycott Qatar 2022” during the game, continuing widespread protests across the Bundesliga against the upcoming World Cup, amid criticism of Qatar’s human rights record.

 Union, which was only promoted for the first time in 2019, had been top for seven weeks since a 1-0 win at Cologne on Sept.
 11.